 Please note, if you are a resident in the Hilltop 55+ at Inspiration portion of the community, the Hilltop Club Association is funded through a separate quarterly assessment to cover their expenses.
 Questions related to the assessments imposed by the Hilltop Club Association can be directed via email to [email protected].

-For a full detailed accounting of the District’s revenues and expenses, please see the annual budget posted on the Financials page.
+For a detailed accounting of the District’s revenues and expenses, please see the annual budget posted on the Financials page.